-The "Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act" (20USC § 1092(f)) (also referred to as "Clery") is the federal law, formerly known as "The Student Right-to-Know and Campus Security Act," that requires colleges and universities across the United States that receive federal funding, to disclose reported instances of criminal activity on their campuses.
+The "Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act" (20USC § 1092(f)) (also referred to as "Clery") is the federal law, formerly known as "The Student Rightto-Know and Campus Security Act," that requires colleges and universities across the United States that receive federal funding to disclose reported instances of criminal activity on their campuses.
 The law specifically requires the reporting of violent crimes, burglary, and motor vehicle theft, as well as a summary of arrests and disciplinary referrals for liquor law, drug abuse, and weapons violations.
 The Sexual Assault & Violence Education (SAVE) and Violence Against Women Act (VAWA) laws, as well as other changes to Clery, amended the reporting requirements to include stalking, intimidation, dating violence, domestic violence, sexual assault and hate crimes, and the requirement for campuses to provide education and awareness programs.

 The Police Services Department, under the supervision of the Chief of Police, is responsible for preparing this report to comply with the Jeanne Clery Act, and reviews and implements all updates from the U.S. Department of Education regarding additions or changes to the Jeanne Clery Act.
 The Police Services Department also compiles statistics gathered from information maintained by the Police Records Department, information provided by other offices or Campus Security Authorities, and information provided by local law enforcement agencies surrounding each campus.
 These offices each provide updated policy information and crime data annually.
-The Campus Police Department distributes statistics include those crimes that have occurred on the perimeter of each of the campuse, as well as at satellite offices off-campus.
+The Campus Police Department distributes statistics on the reported occurrences of offenses at each college campus.
+These statistics include those crimes that have occurred on the perimeter of each of the campuses, as well as at satellite offices off-campus.
 These statistics include a three-year comparison.